-PlatformQ Health was proud to present two posters – a traditional poster and an e-poster – at this year’s Annual Meeting of the American Academy of Neurology.
+PlatformQ Health was proud to present two posters – a traditional poster and an e-poster – at this year’s Annual Meeting of the American Academy of Neurology (AAN).
 Alongside VP of Education Jayne Chaplick, Senior Medical Director Anne Roc attended to present the posters, which focus on insights from previous PQH educational initiatives.

 While at the meeting, Roc noted that some conditions were being met with more attention than others.
 Multiple sclerosis, a topic of focus of one of the posters, continued to be a key area of interest.
 Migraines were also well-covered in the exhibit hall, particularly in light of emerging targeted therapies through calcitonin-gene-related peptides (CGRPs), two of which may receive FDA approval this year.